lavy28p/Spin-my-day/README.md

 Spin My Day

 ## Project Description
 This is a personal productivity app.
 We choose what we do everyday by spinning a wheel, just for fun.
+When you land on an option, you go to that detail page.

 ## Wireframe
 Copied the link below for Desktop and mobile wireframe with public access.